emperorpickles/minesweeper/README.md

 Basic Minesweeper game built in Processing 3.

-Designed to implement an AI used to solve any board state.
+Uses a basic algorithm to attempt to solve the game.